 Debt issuance costs incurred in securing the Company's financing arrangements are capitalized and amortized over the term of the associated debt.
 Deferred financing costs associated with long-term debt are presented in the balance sheet as direct deduction from the carrying amount of that debt liability, consistent with debt discount.
-Deferred financing costs associated with revolving lines of credit are included with other long-term assets on the Company's Condensed Consolidated Balance Sheets.
+Deferred financing costs associated with revolving lines of credit are included with Revolving term credit facilities on the Company's Condensed Consolidated Balance Sheets.